 It’s worth noting Elstree’s strong Christian and pastoral ethos, with regular assemblies, the kids eat with their teachers and the children take it in turns to pour water for their table and clear away the dirty dishes – (so no food fights here, it’s all very civilised).

-It has a huuuuge amount of outdoor space for sports, den building and exploring.
+It has a huuuuge amount of outdoor space for sports and exploring outdoors.
 But it also boasts a modern sports hall, outdoor heated swimming pool, all-weather astro pitches, cricket nets, 9-hole golf course and a shooting range.
 I’m knackered just thinking about it.
 It doesn’t stop there.
 The new science block – containing two fully-equipped labs – is super-impressive as is the new Music School, opened by composer and choral conductor Bob Chilcott.
 Art and DT will be next to get a makeover.

-As you’d expect in a school this small, there are currently 185 boys, each child has a massive amount of attention lavished on him.
+As you’d expect in a school this small, there are currently 185 pupils, each child has a massive amount of attention lavished on him.
 The results of that is that Elstree feeds into the top independent schools like Bradfield, Radley, Eton, Pangbourne College, Wellington, Abingdon, Sherborne, Winchester, Marlborough, Stowe many of them on scholarships.
 Eight scholarships were awarded to Elstree boys in 2019 in Art, Academic, All-Rounder and DT.